Walmart alters disability reassignment policy to settle suit

 Walmart didn’t acknowledged wrongdoing under a consent decree, signed by a federal judge on Wednesday, but did agree to changes its practices.

-An email seeking comment was sent to Walmart on Saturday.
-Spokesman Randy Hargrove told the Portland Press Herald that a change of policy already had been in the works before the settlement and that the new policy will be rolled out in February.
+Walmart spokesman Randy Hargrove said Saturday that a change of policy was already in the works and was being tested through a pilot program before the settlement was announced late Friday.
+The new policy will be rolled out to Walmart stores nationwide in February, he said.

 “We don’t tolerate discrimination of any kind,” he said.
-“We’ve been a top employer for people with disabilities for many years and have thousands of associates who perform their jobs with reasonable accommodation, including job reassignment.”
+“We have thousands of associates who perform their jobs with reasonable accommodations.
+That includes job reassignments.”